kiboschool/course-programming-1/src/lessons/conditionals/practice.md

 # Practice: Conditionals

+---

 > 💡 This is your chance to put what you’ve learned into action.
 >
 > Try solving these practice challenges to check that you understand the concepts.

 The **solutions** to each challenge are available, and you can view a video of the solution below each challenge.

-Try to go through the whole challenge without using the solution.
+* Try to go through the whole challenge without using the solution.

-_If you can’t do the challenge without looking the solution, it means you don’t understand the material well enough yet._
+* If you can’t do the challenge without looking the solution, it means you don’t understand the material well enough yet.

-_Try the next practice challenges without looking at the solution.
-If you need more practice challenges, reach out on Discord._
+* Try the next practice challenges without looking at the solution.
+If you need more practice challenges, reach out on Discord.

 <aside>